Burnham-on-Crouch: Society and culture

 Burnham-on-Crouch holds a bi-annual charity fund-raising pub crawl, an event which first took place in June 2007.
 Typically more than 100 local people walk through the town in themed fancy dress raising money for the Samaritans.
 There is both a summer and winter edition of the crawl.

-The town has a community-based magazine, The Burnham on Crouch and Dengie Focus which is delivered to every house and business in Burnham and Southminster and can be picked up from collection points throughout Dengie.

 On the last Saturday of September, the town holds its Illuminated Carnival, which was held for the 100th year in 2008.
 The carnival takes place on the High Street and Quay with stalls, sideshows and displays, and culminates with a grand illuminated procession in the evening, which leaves from the clock tower and proceeds around the town.
 There is also a fancy-dress competition for children.
 The carnival is sponsored by local businesses.

 The Essex town is mentioned in the song "Billericay Dickie", by Ian Dury.
 This song alludes to Burnham's somewhat upmarket status in the county, with the invitation "Oh golly, oh gosh, Come and lie on the couch, With a nice bit of posh, From Burnham-on-Crouch."

+Governance

+There are three tiers of local government covering Burnham-on-Crouch, at parish, district, and county level: Burnham-on-Crouch Town Council, Maldon District Council, and Essex County Council.
+The town council is based at offices on Chapel Road.

+Administrative history

+Burnham was an ancient parish in the Dengie Hundred of Essex.
+When elected parish and district councils were established in 1894, Burnham was initially given a parish council and included in the Maldon Rural District.
+Shortly afterwards it was decided to remove Burnham from the rural district and convert the parish into its own urban district, which took effect in 1898.
+Whereas the legal name of the parish was just Burnham, the urban district was officially named Burnham-on-Crouch.

+In 1934 the urban district was enlarged to take in the area of the neighbouring parish of Creeksea, which was abolished.

+Burnham-on-Crouch Urban District was abolished in 1974 under the Local Government Act 1972, becoming part of the new Maldon District.
+A successor parish called Burnham-on-Crouch was created at the same time, covering the area of the former urban district, with its parish council taking the name Burnham-on-Crouch Town Council.

 Transport

-Rail

-In view of the town's comparatively isolated position – 20 miles from Chelmsford, the nearest city – Burnham-on-Crouch railway station represents a vital transport link.
-The station is situated on a single-line branch from Wickford, which escaped closure in the 1960s by Beeching, as it was used to supply the nearby Bradwell nuclear power station.
-The branch line was electrified in the 1980s, and provides off-peak services to Wickford with direct services to and from London Liverpool Street during rush hour, thus allowing the town's inclusion in the London commuter belt.